Learn More » Suspended Ceiling Grid

 Suspended grid (t-bar grid, drop ceiling grid, etc.) is made specifically to hang from your true ceiling or ceiling joists, allowing sufficient space above the drop ceiling grid to hide duct work, plumbing, electrical and other unsightly but necessary utilities placed at the ceiling.

-The drop ceiling grid is hung by wire and can hang anywhere from 4 inches to 20 feet or more from the true ceiling above.
+The drop ceiling grid is hung by wire and can hang anywhere from 4 in. to 20 ft. or more from the true ceiling above.
 This type of grid is great for making usable office space out of larger warehouse style buildings, and for closing in live/work areas to keep heating and cooling systems focused on the areas where people reside.
 Suspended ceiling grid is very common in office buildings, where there is a significant amount of wiring, plumbing and duct work at the ceiling level that needs to be hidden from view.

 Suspended ceiling grid is traditionally made from steel, although it is sometimes available in plastic as well.
 ACP Ideas provides a plastic version of the grid, while Chicago Metallic is the main supplier of metal grid.

 It is commonly available in two sizes.
 The 9/16 in. size has a grid face that is 9/16 in. wide.
 This means that the part of the grid that shows when tiles are installed is exactly 9/16 in. wide.
 This size grid is generally made for tiles that clip over the grid and hide it from view, however, many standard lay-in tiles work with it as well.
 The 15/16 in. grid offers a wider face which is more visible, but is also more versatile, with many more compatible ceiling tile types available.
 Both types of grid can be arranged to accommodate both 2 ft. x 2 ft. ceiling tiles and 2 ft. x 4 ft. ceiling panels.